Sanjay1712KSK/CampTech/README.md

 `Environment -> Risk -> Premium -> Policy -> Claim -> Fraud -> Payout -> Blockchain Record`

-The product was originally started under the working name `GigShield` in the codebase.
-For Phase 2 positioning and demo storytelling, the project is presented as `IncomePulse`.

 ## Why This Project Exists

 Gig workers face day-to-day income volatility caused by real-world disruptions: